JohnFawkes/Posterizarr/docs/blueprints.md

 *(This configuration is available as a 1-click blueprint in the WebUI!)*

 ### 4. Re-Applying Newly Generated Posters to Libraries
 If you've played around with customizations, cleared out your old assets, and generated entirely new posters, Posterizarr won't automatically overwrite the existing images on the media server unless explicitly told to bypass its checks.

 To force Posterizarr to apply the new posters over the old ones on your media server, you need to combine two settings:
 - `UploadExistingAssets`: `true`
 - `DisableHashValidation`: `true`

 **Important Note:** You should only enable these settings temporarily when you actually want to replace everything.
 Because this forces the script to go through and upload *every* asset again, it will take quite a bit of time depending on the size of your library!

-### 5. Seamless Script Updates (Docker)
-Good news!
-If a new version of the Posterizarr script is released, you don't need to redeploy your entire container.
-Simply restart the container, and the latest script will be pulled automatically since it runs externally from the core image.

 ---